elicwhite/ESLint-Formatter/README.md

 * Linux/Windows: [Ctrl + Shift + H]
 * Mac: [Cmd + Shift + H]

-## Behaviour
+## Behavior

-The formatting will be applied to the last saved state of a file.
+The formatting will be applied to the last saved state of a file, not the current buffer.
-It means that if you don't use the `format_on_save: true` option, you have to save first and then run the command.
+If not using the `format_on_save: true` option, you have to save your file first and then run the command.

 ## Settings